karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 requiredDuringScheduling: The scheduler can't schedule the Pod unless the rule is met.
 preferredDuringScheduling: The scheduler tries to find a node that meets the rule.
 If a matching node is not available, still schedules the Pod.
 You can specify a weight between 1 and 100 for each instance of the preferredDuringSchedulingIgnoredDuringExecution affinity type.

-In the future K8S plan to offer below 2types also

-    3). requiredDuringSchedulingRequiredDuringExecution
-    4). requiredDuringSchedulingIgnoredDuringExecution

     except that it will evict pods from nodes that case to satisfy the pods' node affinity requirements.